Low Latency GNN Accelerator for Quantum Error Correction: GNN-based Decoder

 The GNN operates on an input graph constructed from the measured syndrome data.
 Each syndrome measurement corresponds to a node in the graph.
-During graph construction, each node is connected to its $k$-nearest neighbors, forming an undirected graph.
+During graph construction, each node is connected to its $k$-nearest neighbors, forming an undirected graph, with $k=10$.
 Each edge is assigned a weight, which is symmetric with respect to the direction and is computed as the inverse of the square Euclidean distance between the connected nodes.
-The resulting input graph consists of $n$ nodes, where the maximum $n$ depends on the code distance.
+The resulting input graph consists of $N$ nodes, where the maximum $N$ depends on the code distance.
 Each node in the graph is characterized by the following components: \begin{itemize} \item \textbf{Node features}: Each node is associated with a feature vector of dimension $5$, as the original GNN. \item \textbf{Edge indices}: A list that encodes graph connectivity by specifying source and target node pairs. \item \textbf{Edge weights}: A set of scalar weights for each edge, derived from the inverse square of the distance between nodes. \end{itemize}

-Although the software GNN decoder has a lower logical error rate than the MWPM one, as shown in Table~\ref{tab:accuracy-and-latency-comparison}, its single-graph inference time is one order of magnitude greater—far exceeding the latency requirements for real-time surface code decoding.
+Although the software GNN decoder has a lower logical error rate than MWPM, as shown in Table~\ref{tab:accuracy-and-latency-comparison}, its single-graph inference time is one order of magnitude greater - exceeding the latency requirements for real-time surface code decoding.

-To achieve the low-latency requirements of our application, we transition to a custom hardware accelerator, similarly to prior work in the field~\cite{wu2025micro-state-of-art-decoder,vittal2023astrea,liyanage2024fpga-ufdecoder51}.
+To achieve the low-latency requirements of real-time decoding, we transition to a custom hardware accelerator, similarly to prior work in the field~\cite{wu2025micro-state-of-art-decoder,vittal2023astrea,liyanage2024fpga-ufdecoder51}.
 Specifically, we adopt an FPGA-based implementation, which represents the state-of-the-art approach for this class of problems.
-This choice is further motivated by the fact that other critical components of the quantum stack—such as the quantum controller—are also typically implemented on FPGAs~\cite{xu2021qubic-fpga-quantum-controller}, enabling tighter integration and more efficient co-design.
+This choice is further motivated by the fact that other critical components of the quantum computer stack, such as the quantum controller, are also typically implemented on FPGAs~\cite{xu2021qubic-fpga-quantum-controller}, enabling tighter integration and more efficient co-design.